amrvac/amrvac/doc/methods.md

 #### Dedner fix: typedivbfix='glm1' or 'glm2'

-This implements the mixed hyperbolic propagating and parabolic dampening of divB using an additional scalar variable _Psi_.
+This implements the mixed hyperbolic propagating and parabolic dampening of divB using an additional scalar variable _psi_.
 The algorithm of 'glm1' is described by Dedner et al. as _Equation (24)_ in _Journal of Computational Physics 175, 645-673 (2002) doi:10.1006/jcph.2001.6961_.
-The 'glm2' is described by Derigs et al. in _Journal of Computational Physics 361, 420-467 (2018)_.
+The 'glm2' is described by Derigs et al. in
+_Journal of Computational Physics 361, 420-467 (2018)_.

 #### Combined fix: typedivbfix='lindejanhunen' or 'lindepowel'